 As part of CCIC's strategy to obtain long-term control of the land under its towers, affiliates of the Company have acquired rights to land interests under the Company's towers.
 These affiliates then lease the land to the Company.
 Under such circumstances the Company's obligation typically continues with the same or similar economic terms as the lease agreement for the land that existed prior to the purchase of such land by the affiliate.
-As of December 31, 2014, there are nearly 10% of the Company's sites where the land under the tower is owned by an affiliate.
-Rent expense to affiliates totaled \$0.7 million, \$0.7 million, and \$0.7 million for the years ended December 31, 2014, 2013, and 2012, respectively.
+As of December 31, 2015, there are approximately 10% of the Company's sites where the land under the tower is owned by an affiliate.
+Rent expense to affiliates totaled \$0.9 million, \$0.7 million, and \$0.7 million for the years ended December 31, 2015, 2014, and 2013, respectively.
 The Company receives rent revenue from affiliates for land owned by the Company that affiliates have towers on and pays ground rent expense to affiliates for land owned by affiliates that the Company has towers on.
-For the years ended December 31, 2014, 2013, and 2012, rent revenue from affiliates totaled \$2.3 million, \$2.3 million, and \$2.2 million, respectively.
-As of December 31, 2014, nearly 30% of the Company's sites consist of land interests under towers owned by affiliates.
+For the years ended December 31, 2015, 2014, and 2013, rent revenue from affiliates totaled \$2.3 million, and \$2.3 million, respectively.
+As of December 31, 2015, nearly 30% of the Company's sites consist of land interests under towers owned by affiliates.

-The Company recorded net equity distributions of \$15.1 million, \$11.6 million, and \$11.1 million for the years ended December 31, 2014, 2013, and 2012, respectively, reflecting net distributions to its parent company.
+The Company recorded net equity distributions of \$14.9 million, \$15.1 million, and \$11.6 million for the years ended December 31, 2015, 2014, and 2013, respectively, reflecting net distributions to its member and ultimately other subsidiaries of CCIC.
 Cash on-hand above the amount that is required by the Management Agreement has been and is expected to continue to be distributed to the Company's parent company, CCL.
 See note 7 for a discussion of the equity contribution related to income taxes.